LandEcosystems/OmniTools.jl/README.md

 ## Developers

 ### Sindbad model and experiments
-SINDBAD is being developed at the Department of Biogeochemical Integration of the Max Planck Institute for Biogeochemistry in Jena, Germany.
-Following is the list of SINDBAD Julia developers.
+SINDBAD is developed at the Department of Biogeochemical Integration of the Max Planck Institute for Biogeochemistry in Jena, Germany.

 - Sujan Koirala (<skoirala@bgc-jena.mpg.de>)